kubernetes/enhancements/keps/sig-apps/4017-pod-index-label/README.md

 existing label which other things may depend on, for example).

 #### Beta
-Feature implemented behind the `PodIndexLabel` feature gate.
+- Feature implemented behind the `PodIndexLabel` feature gate.
-Unit and integration tests passing.
+- Unit and integration tests passing.
+- Docs are clear that it is managed by the workload controller(s), and it is NOT guaranteed for every pod.
+- Docs are clear about what happens if two pods get the same value (it is set by workload controllers, nothing in the API system will prevent collisions from happening).

 #### GA
 Fix any potentially reported bugs.